 Again, note the 2D b/w site plan drawing = the “one” to pick from 125 choices!

 We needed something that would provide a usable tool for the general community and our wide range of stakeholders, from developers to our civic representatives to quickly visualize the proposed developments within their context.
 And that is where Urban comes in.
+NEXT SLIDE

 SLIDE #4 MB and JM

-This slide shows the steps in transforming from 2D plans and drawing to 3D Urban, that is, going from a locational map, identified parcel or tract, to the placement of the 3D overlay lot design and, finally to imaging of the future development in 3D.
+This slide shows how a county planner transforms 2D plans and drawings to contextualized 3D visualizations in ArcGIS Urban, that is, going from a locational map, identified parcel or tract, to the placement of the 3D overlay lot design and, finally to imaging of the future development in 3D.

 Now, here is Jay.